-Avoid being stressed if you are travelling while pregnant.
+Avoid being stressed if you are traveling while pregnant.
 You can reduce your stress level by planning your trip carefully to minimize any unforeseen incidents.
 Leave for the airport in good time since transportation to the airport may take longer than expected.
 In addition, it is a good idea to pack your bags the day before so you will not have to do so in the morning before you depart.
 Separately, a suitcase with wheels is highly recommended for travel when you are pregnant.

 Pregnancy is hard for most women and energy levels may not be as high as before you were pregnant.
 Be prepared that you may no longer be able to handle as many things as before you were pregnant.
 It is important that you are on time and take it a little easy.